minaandrawos/GoModbus/README.md

 A TCP Modbus client in Go

-This is a simple TCP Modbus client written in Go for testing and protyping purposes.
-The code is in an alpha state and is provided as-is.
+This is an expermintal TCP Modbus client written in Go for testing and protyping purposes.
+The code is in an alpha state, still needs some work and is provided as-is.
 Please keep my name in the files as the author if reused.

 What is Modbus?
 Modbus is a popular industrial device protocol used to communicate with numerous devices worldwide.
 A good primer on the protocol can be found at: http://www.simplymodbus.ca/FAQ.htm#Modbus